Tokaimura nuclear accidents: Chronology of events

-Tōkaimura evacuation
+Evacuation

 By mid-afternoon, the plant workers and surrounding residents were asked to evacuate.
-Five hours after the start of criticality, evacuation began of some 161 people from 39 households within a 350-metre radius from the conversion building.
-Twelve hours after the incident, 300,000 surrounding residents of the nuclear facility were told to stay indoors and cease all agricultural production.
+Five hours after the start of criticality, evacuation began of some 161 people from 39 households in Tōkaimura within a 350-metre radius from the conversion building.
+Twelve hours after the incident, 300,000 residents surrounding the nuclear facility were told to stay indoors and cease all agricultural production.
 This restriction was lifted the next afternoon.
 Almost 15 days later, the facility instituted protection methods with sandbags and other shielding to protect from residual gamma radiation.